Welcome to Voice and Communication Therapy at Indigo Gender Service

 The aspects of voice and communication you choose to change are up to you.
 The team will provide you with home practice to firmly establish these techniques.

-Please note, that without regular practice, speech and language therapy will not be successful.
-You will need to practise regularly, preferably with a supportive conversation partner in order to develop and maintain the changes to your voice and communication.
+Please note, you'll need to practise regularly, preferably with a supportive conversation partner, in order to develop and maintain the changes to your voice and communication.

 How do I access Voice and Communication Therapy?